 Frequent Asked Questions

-At launch, Gleneagles Hospital Hong Kong and Precious Blood Hospital will partner with DrGo to provide medical consultation services.
+For now, Gleneagles Hospital Hong Kong, Precious Blood Hospital (Caritas), Quality HealthCare Medical Services Limited (QHMS) and Union Medical Healthcare would partner with DrGo to provide medical consultation services.
 DrGo will continue to expand its doctor network in collaboration with other hospitals, clinic chains, and doctors.

 DrGo’s service hours are 8:00a.m. – 8:00p.m.
 (Monday to Sunday, including public holidays).